Crypto Tax Canada: Ultimate Guide 2024

 This doesn't mean you won't pay tax on DeFi investments - it just means you need to look at the current crypto tax rules in Canada and infer the likely tax treatment of DeFi investments.
 As we already know from this guide, the tax treatment of crypto in Canada all boils down to whether it's seen as business income or a capital gain.
 You'll have business income anytime you're intending to make a profit or if you have regular and repetitive activities.
 That's going to be the case for the majority of DeFi investors which means it's likely a lot of your DeFi investments are going to be taxed as income, not as a capital gain.

 Anytime you're 'earning' crypto - like business income - this is likely to be subject to Income Tax.
 Meanwhile, anytime you're disposing of crypto - this is likely to be subject to Capital Gains Tax.
 It is advisable to speak to an experienced tax accountant about your specific DeFi investments.
-This said, from the current rules, we can infer DeFi would likely be taxed as the following:
+This said, from the current rules, we can infer DeFi would likely be taxed as follows:

 Earning interest from DeFi protocols: Income Tax.